 - A client that checks to make sure you aren't running any cheats while you're playing Valorant

 The kernel-mode driver is the client's bodyguard, basically.
 It doesn't collect data about your PC or send anything to Riot: It looks at other drivers and blocks them from running if it detects that they have a known vulnerability that could be used to compromise the anti-cheat client.
+(Vanguard blocks fewer programs as of an update in May, and in the future may prevent Valorant from running instead of blocking the offending software.)

 If Vanguard's driver isn't started with Windows, Valorant won't trust your PC, and you won't be able to play.
 That's why you have to reboot after installing Vanguard.